NBISweden/workshop-genome_annotation/labs/annotation_assessment.md

 cat maker_evidence_compare_to_abinitio/resume.txt
 ```

-- How many genes are specific to each annotation ?
+:question:How many genes are specific to each annotation ?
-- How many genes from the evidence annotation have been merged/fused together by the abinitio annotation ?
+:question:How many genes from the evidence annotation have been merged/fused together by the abinitio annotation ?

 Those two annotations have genes that are not in common (non-overlaping).
 Let's create a non-redundant concatenated gene set:
 ```
 gff3_sp_complement_annotations.pl --ref maker_abinitio.gff --add maker_evidence.gff -o maker_abinitio_cplt_by_evidence.gff
 ```
-How many genes have been added in this new maker_abinitio_cplt_by_evidence.gff annotation ?
+:question:How many genes have been added in this new maker_abinitio_cplt_by_evidence.gff annotation ?

 Let's extract the proteins form this new annotation:
 ```
 ln -s $data/genome/genome.fa
-gff3_sp_extract_sequences.pl -gff maker_abinitio_cplt_by_evidence.gff -f genome.fa -p -o maker_abinitio_cplt_by_evidence.fasta
+gff3_sp_extract_sequences.pl -gff maker_abinitio_cplt_by_evidence.gff -f genome.fa -p -o maker_abinitio_cplt_by_evidence.fa
 ```

 ### BUSCO